Symptoms depend on which artery is blocked and how severe the blockage is.

 When an artery narrows, the parts of the body it supplies may not receive enough blood.
 An inadequate blood supply leads to insufficient oxygen levels in body tissues, which is called ischemia.
 Ischemia may develop suddenly or gradually.
 When an artery is suddenly or completely blocked, the tissue it supplies may die.

-Sudden, complete blockage may result when a blood clot (thrombus) forms in an artery that is already narrowed.
+Sudden, complete blockage of an artery may result when a blood clot (thrombus) forms in an artery that is already narrowed.
 A sudden blockage may also result when a clot breaks off (becoming an embolus) from a site such as the heart or aorta, travels through the bloodstream, and lodges in an artery downstream.

 Sometimes an atheroma can rupture into the blood vessel and trigger the formation of a blood clot that suddenly blocks an artery.
 Other times, a piece of fatty material breaks off from an atheroma and suddenly blocks an artery.
-Sudden blockage may also result from an aortic dissection, in which the inner layer of the aorta tears, allowing blood to surge through the tear and separate the inner layer from the middle layer of the aorta.
+Sudden blockage may also result from an aortic dissection Aortic Dissection An aortic dissection is an often fatal disorder in which the inner layer (lining) of the aortic wall tears and separates from the middle layer of the aortic wall.
+Most aortic dissections occur... read more , in which the inner layer of the aorta tears, allowing blood to surge through the tear and separate the inner layer from the middle layer of the aorta.
 As the dissection enlarges, it can block one or more arteries connected to the aorta.

 Symptoms of occlusive peripheral arterial disease vary depending on

 Whether the artery is gradually narrowed or suddenly blocked